huggingface/blog/leaderboard-artificial-analysis.md

 The metrics reported are:

-- **Quality:** a simplified index for comparing model quality and accuracy, calculated based on metrics such as MMLU, MT-Bench and Chatbot Arena ranking.
+- **Quality:** a simplified index for comparing model quality and accuracy, calculated based on metrics such as MMLU, MT-Bench, HumanEval scores, as reported by the model authors, and Chatbot Arena ranking.
 - **Context window:** the maximum number of tokens an LLM can work with at any one time (including both input and output tokens).
 - **Pricing:** the prices charged by a provider to query the model for inference.
 We report input/output per-token pricing, as well as "blended" pricing to compare hosting providers with a single metric.
 We blend input and output pricing at a 3:1 ratio (i.e., an assumption that the length of input is 3x longer than the output).
 - **Throughput:** how fast an endpoint outputs tokens during inference, measured in tokens per second (often referred to as tokens/s or "TPS").
 We report the median, P5, P25, P75 and P95 values measured over the prior 14 days.